llvm/llvm-project/llvm/docs/DeveloperPolicy.rst

 Obtaining Commit Access
 -----------------------

-We grant commit access to contributors that can provide a valid justification If you would like commit access, please send an email to `Chris <mailto:clattner@llvm.org>`_ with your GitHub username.
+We grant commit access to contributors that can provide a valid justification.
+If you would like commit access, please send an email to `Chris <mailto:clattner@llvm.org>`_ with your GitHub username.
 This is true for former contributors with SVN access as well as new contributors.
 If